Kalmar City Library

 “We’ve created a lot of custom furniture,” says Hanna.
 “Interior architects don’t get to design furniture very often.
 Here, we’ve really gotten to think about it and head to the drafting table.
 We’ve worked to preserve older aspects while creating new functions.”

-Unlike a classic library that nearly hushes visitors through the atmosphere, the Kalmar City Library now invites play and socializing for all ages.
-There are swings and slides, as well as smaller seating areas for families and kids to read, get cozy and create their own little worlds.
-A light and transparent fairytale tent, inspired by the copper tent in Stockholm’s Haga Park, occupies the middle of the room.
+Unlike a classic library that naturally encourages silence, Kalmar City Library now invites play and socializing for all ages.
+Swings and slides add to the fun, while smaller seating areas offer families and kids a place to read, get cozy, and create their own little worlds.
+In the center of the room stands a light and transparent fairytale tent, inspired by the copper tent in Stockholm’s Haga Park.

 Open spaces and rooms within rooms